jbock-java/jbock/SPAGHETTI.md

 ### Flags

-To declare a flag, simply use an *option* of type `boolean` or `Boolean`, and don't declare a custom mapper or collector.
+To declare a *flag* (which is a parameterless named option), simply declare a named option of type
+`boolean` or `Boolean`,
+and don't declare a custom mapper or collector.